 If you've got a fairly conventional bike with slotted dropouts then most of these front and rear hub motor kits will fit without much fuss.
 If you've got either a very modern bike frame with thru-axle hubs, or a more special bike (tandem, trike, cargo, belt drive, folder etc.) then you should also read our bike compatibility guide which could rule out certain options.

 To first order the motor selection determines the torque and power capabilities of the kit, while the battery voltage and capacity determines the top speed and range that you'll get on a charge.
 So you would first determine whether you want a smaller/lighter minimal assist system or a heavier and more powerful drive, and then select a battery model that will give you the desired range and speed.

 When you add a kit to your shopping cart, it will tell you the unloaded wheel speed at various voltages, and also provide a link to launch our motor simulator with the selected components.
 These tools are technical but they do provide all the performance answers once you understand how to use them.

 A more complicated question for newbies is whether you want a system that has just a simple throttle regulator for modulating the motor power on the handlebar, or if you also want a PAS or Torque sensor to power the bike automatically whenever you are pedaling.
 Read the following link for a nice summary of these pedal assist options.

 Throttle only setups are simplest so if you are new to all this and don't want to be overwhelmed with choices we'd always say to start off with just a throttle and see that's all you need.
-PAS or Torque sensors can always be added as a later upgrade.
+PAS or Torque sensors are optional for all our kit bundles, and can always be added as a later upgrade.